-If you’re worried that your child is being groomed online or sexually exploited, you should report your concerns to CEOP and call 101.
-If you are worried that your child is receiving malicious messages, you can report this by calling 101 and online by following the link below.
+If you’re worried that your child is being groomed online or sexually exploited, you should call 101.
 If you feel that your child is in immediate danger, please call 999.

 Child and Adolescent Mental health services (CAMHS) is a specialist service offering mental health assessment and intervention to young children who need additional support with their mental health.

-Young Minds is a mental health charity for young children, young people and their parents by sure all young people get the mental health support they need.
+Young Minds is a mental health charity for young children, young people and their parents to ensure that all young people get the mental health support they need.

 Kooth offers free, safe and anonymous mental wellbeing support.
 When using Kooth you can chat to the team, read helpful articles, have community support and access self-help activities.

 Shout is a 24/7, confidential and free text service from most mobile networks in the UK.
 To access shout, all you need to do is text 'SHOUT' to 85258.